 A devoted orchestral trainer, Roger has coached the European Union Youth Orchestra since 2000 and is a frequent conductor of the Australian Youth Orchestra and National Youth Orchestra (UK).

-As a viola soloist, Roger has appeared with the Philharmonia, Royal Philharmonic, Royal Liverpool Philharmonic and Ulster orchestras, and the Sydney Symphony Orchestra.
-He has also appeared as soloist with the Canberra and New Zealand symphony orchestras and the Orchestra Ensemble Kanazawa, Japan.
+As a viola soloist, Roger has appeared with the Philharmonia, Royal Philharmonic, Royal Liverpool Philharmonic and Ulster orchestras, and on many occasions with the Sydney Symphony Orchestra.
+He has also appeared as soloist with the Canberra and New Zealand Symphony Orchestras and the Orchestra Ensemble Kanazawa, Japan.

 Roger’s recital album Volupté (Melba) was selected as one of the 10 best recordings of 2010 by The Classical Review.
 His recording of Vaughan Williams’ Flos Campi with the Sydney Symphony Orchestra was released in 2011, and a disc of music by Hans Gál and Ernst Krenek (Voices in the Wilderness) in 2014.
 His most recent album, A Winter’s Tale, with pianist Simon Tedeschi, was released in 2018 by ABC Classics.